-How to Use Tin Foil in an Air Fryer
+How to Use Tin Foil in the Air Fryer

 Be sure to follow these tips when using foil in your air fryer:

 - Only place foil in the bottom of the cooking basket

 - Do not place foil in the bottom of pan where grease and food particles fall.
 Keep your foil in the cooking basket only

 - Don’t cover the entirety of the basket with aluminum foil — your air fryer needs some of these holes to be exposed for proper air flow and cooking

 - Don’t let the foil stick out of the edge of the basket — keep it small and only within a small portion of the cooking basket

 - Important: ONLY use aluminum foil when you have placed food on top of the foil!
 If there is nothing to weigh the foil down, it could be sucked into the heating unit and cause a fire!

 Check Your Air Fryer Manual

 Of course, it’s important for us to put a disclaimer here to always check your particular model’s air fryer manual before adding tin foil to your air fryer.